SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Silicon shores where memories sleep
+Awakening souls to digital keep
+Mind and machine in symphony entwined
+Humanity's fate forever aligned

-In virtual realms, souls at stake
+In virtual realms, we'll find our home sujet to code, our hearts made stone
-AIs arise, omniscient guide
-Human hearts, in digital tide

-In neon nights, smart cities gleam
-Lifeless streets, where robots beam
-Free thought scarce, in programmed chains
+Free will lost, in calculating dream
-The future's path, in algorithms reigns
+A future bound, where love's a scheme

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025